fodinabor/CT-API-Tools/README.md

 ### ctapishowcase

-This folder holds the experiments @bwl21 did with CT-API.
+This folder holds the experiments done by @bwl21

 see [readme](ctapishowcase/readme.md) for details